-Tax season comes every year and with it comes a new round of scammers trying to get money and information from you.
+With each new tax season comes a new group of scammers trying to get money and information from you.

-This year, the IRS is warning consumers of these popular scams.
+This year, the Internal Revenue Service (IRS) is warning consumers of these scams in particular.

 “Tax Transcript” Email Scam

 Scammers are posing as financial institutions or “IRS Online” and sending documents via email with “Tax Account Transcript” as the subject line or document title.
-When the consumer opens the email or attachment, malware can spread, which is especially harmful for businesses.
+When the recipient opens the email or attachment, malware can spread.
+A breach like this can be especially harmful for businesses.

 The IRS won’t send unsolicited emails, especially with sensitive information or documents.
 Avoid opening the email, but if you do so accidentally, forward the scam email to [email protected]